AxisCommunications/acap-documentation/docs/api/native-sdk-api.md

 ## Compatibility

+> APIs on this page list which chips they are supported on, but note that the
+> underlying feature also needs to be found and supported on the product.
+For
+> example, the Video capture API is only available on devices with an image
+> sensor.

 To find compatibility between ACAP Native SDK and AXIS OS version, refer to [Find the right SDK for software compatibility](../axis-devices-and-compatibility/#find-the-right-sdk-for-software-compatibility).